Building on a Strong Foundation of Excellence

 Despite the moves to Granby and Chicopee, St. Jerome Parish in Holyoke continued to be the location for its commencement ceremonies.

 In the spring of 2015, Bishop Mitchell T. Rozanski announced that Cathedral High School and Holyoke Catholic High School would merge into a new regional Catholic school beginning in 2016.
 He accepted a recommendation of the joint Cathedral and Holyoke Catholic high schools’ Student Advisory Committee to call the new regional Catholic high school Pope Francis in honor of the current Pope.

-Currently located in the city of Chicopee at the Holyoke Catholic High School (former Assumption Parish School) on Springfield Street, a new facility is planned for the former location of Cathedral High School at the intersection of Surrey Road and Wendover Road in Springfield.
-Beginning in 2016, both Cathedral and Holyoke Catholic High School students will attend Pope Francis High School at the Chicopee location.
-The new school in Springfield is expected to open for the 2018-2019 school year.
+Currently in the city of Chicopee at the Holyoke Catholic High School (former Assumption Parish School) on Springfield Street, a new facility is planned for the former location of Cathedral High School in Springfield.
+Beginning in 2016, both Cathedral and Holyoke Catholic High School students attended Pope Francis High School at the Chicopee location.
+Beginning in August, 2018, Pope Francis Preparatory School located at 99 Wendover Road, Springfield will open its doors and welcome students for the 2018-2019 school year.